 Kate took the time to discuss her creative process and influences, photography as a coping mechanism and the future.

-Hi Kate, could you tell us a little about your creative journey into photography?
+Kate, tell us a little about your creative journey into photography?

 My family were creative types, most weekends my older brother and me were taken to art galleries in Birmingham and around the West Midlands, so from an early age I knew I wanted a career in the arts in one form or another.